 - Do not use if you are pregnant, breastfeeding or planning to get pregnant unless authorised by your doctor.

 - Do not use it if you have an allergy to aspirin or derivatives.

 - Due to the presence of AHAs, there is an exfoliating action in the skin and therefore we recommend the use of SPF after this product to minimise the risk of sun damage and sunburn.

 - Avoid contact with eyes, eyelids and mucous membranes.

 Anti-Ageing Serum for Women Final FAQs

 Since the ingredients in serums tend to be pretty concentrated, they can occasionally cause irritation and dryness in those who have sensitive skin.
 If your skin tends to be on the sensitive or dry side, try to layer a heavier moisturiser on top of the serum.

 Absolutely yes!
 Face serums are one of the best additions to your skincare routine for mature skin!
 This is because the molecules of active ingredients contained in serums are able to penetrate the skin on the deepest level, similar to medical-grade skincare products.
 Also, due to the higher concentration, serums typically take a shorter amount of time to see visible results compared to creams and lotions.

 It’s never too early to start using a face serum!
-For those in their 20s or 30s, anti-aging serum are a proactive way to prevent wrinkles, brighten your complexion and even texture.
-For those in their 40s and over, anti-aging face serum is simply a must-have!
+For those in their 20s or 30s, anti-ageing serums are a proactive way to prevent wrinkles, brighten your complexion and even texture.
+For those in their 40s and over, anti-ageing face serum is simply a must-have!